 Maize is one of the most susceptible crops to aflatoxin contamination.
 High levels of aflatoxin have been reported in maize across Africa.
 Notably, 55% of 350 maize samples collected across Kenya in 2004 had aflatoxin levels greater than 20 μg/kg, with 7% of the samples registering levels greater than 1000 μg/kg (Lewis et al., 2005).
 In Nigeria, 51% of 70 maize grain samples collected across the country in 2013 had aflatoxin concentrations above 10 μg/kg (Adutenji et al., 2014).
-Comparable results were recorded in a survey in Malawi in 2014.
-This involved 90 maize samples where aflatoxin was detected in 34% with a mean aflatoxin content of 164 ± 45 (max 878) μg/kg (Matumba et al., 2014).
-The monitoring and surveillance of aflatoxin in Africa is intermittent due to resource constraints and more systematic, multi-season evidence is needed on the magnitude of contamination.
+A survey in Malawi in 2014, which involved 90 maize samples, detected aflatoxin in 34% of the samples with a mean aflatoxin content of 164 ± 45 (max 878) μg/kg (Matumba et al., 2014).
+The monitoring and surveillance of aflatoxin in Africa is intermittent due to resource constraints, and more systematic, multi-season evidence is needed on the magnitude of contamination.

 Toxigenic fungi may infect maize and produce aflatoxin while grain is maturing in the field, in mature grains (pre harvest), during harvest, or during storage and processing.
-The biosynthetic pathway of Aflatoxin in A. flavus has been studied extensively and is now quite well understood (Bhatnagar et al., 2006; Yu, 2012).
+The biosynthetic pathway of aflatoxin in A. flavus has been studied extensively and is now quite well understood (Bhatnagar et al., 2006; Yu, 2012).
 However, the signaling processes which turn on aflatoxin biosynthesis during fungal contamination of crops are still not well understood.
 Nonetheless the role of humidity, temperature, plant nutrition, and disease and pest damage has been extensively studied.

 Water activity (aw) is one of the most important determining factors in the fungal colonisation of maize grain.
 Water activity is a measure of water availability in hygroscopic products such as food grains and is equivalent to the percentage equilibrium relative humidity of the product expressed as a decimal.
 Minimum aw levels of 0.82–0.83 and 0.87 have been reported, respectively, for growth and aflatoxin production by A. flavus and A. parasiticus (Pitt and Miscamble, 1995).
 The effect of temperature on the growth of A. flavus and aflatoxin synthesis has also been widely studied.
 The growth of A. flavus has been reported to occur from as low as 8°C (Diener and Davis, 1970) up to 43°C (Rambo et al., 1975; Sorenson et al., 1967), with the optimum temperature range for aflatoxin production being 24–35°C (Northolt et al., 1976, 1977).
 Under favourable conditions, A. flavus is capable of producing aflatoxin within 24 hours after infestation (Gwinner et al., 1996).